-The consumer interest page reveals where website visitors are coming from, as well as what website visitors are doing on your kvCORE website.
-As you run advertising campaigns, and use the various Lead Engine tools at your disposal, you will generate website visitors and they will generate all kinds of activity.
+The Consumer Interest page reveals where website visitors are coming from, as well as what they're doing on your kvCORE website.
+As you run advertising campaigns and use the various Lead Engine and Marketing tools at your disposal, you will generate website visitors and they will participate in all kinds of activity.

 One of the most critical things to remember is that you yourself are the main driver of what happens on your kvCORE website.
-If you are purchasing ads, or if you are running your own ads, you are dictating what kind of traffic your website is getting.
+If you are purchasing or are running your own ads, you are dictating what kind of traffic your website may get.
 Do you want to get leads signing up that are interested in a particular area?
-Then you need to drive those leads to your website.
+If so, then you want to drive those particular leads to your website.

 How this page plays into that strategy is simple.
 If you find that the majority of website visitors are not looking in the areas you want to work in, then perhaps there is something in your ads or strategies that are targeting the wrong statistics or providing the wrong information, thereby missing your target audience.
 This is where you can easily see the effects/results of your source performance.

 First, click on Business Analytics from the main navigation on the left side.